criticalcsed/criticalcsed/index.md

 The primary resources on this site include:

-* A forthcoming [book](book/) that teaches the foundations of computing with a critical lens, and offers example unit plans for teaching these foundations in middle and high school settings.
+* Our book, [Critically Conscious Computing: Methods for Secondary Education](book/), which teaches the foundations of computing with a critical lens, and offers example unit plans for teaching these foundations in middle and high school settings.

 * Information about [STEP CS](program/), our new secondary CS teacher education endorsement at the [University of Washington](http://uw.edu) [College of Education](http://education.uw.edu).